 In California the following times are when overtime and double times are paid, unless your employer as one of the following situations: (1) a union, who’s contract may trump the following times; (2) a valid election done by the employees and registered with the state.
 Overtime of time and a half pay is owed: (a) over 8 hours in one day; (b) over 40 hours in one week; and (c) for hours worked up to 8 on the 7th consecutive day of work?
 And if an employee works into its 12th hour, then they are owed double their normal hourly rate.

-For every 4 hours an employee works, they are supposed to have a duty free, uninterrupted 10 minute rest break.
+For every 4 hours, or major fraction thereof, an employee works, they are supposed to have a duty free, uninterrupted 10 minute rest break.
 For every 5 hours of working an employee is entitled to a 30 minute, uninterrupted meal break.
-If an employee works beyond these hours, such as 8 hour day- that employee is entitled to: 2 ten minute rest breaks and 1 thirty minute meal break.
+If an employee works beyond these hours, such as 8 hour day- that employee is entitled to: 2 ten minute rest breaks and 1 thirty minute meal break; same would be true if an employee worked 7 1/2 hours as it is a major fraction thereof, for example.
 If the employee works into their 10th hour or more, the employee would be entitled to another 30 minute uninterrupted meal break.
 Some employers can enter into “On duty” meal breaks, meaning the employee does a position where leaving the work station or persons the employee is working with are unsafe and thus, must work while eating.
 In certain careers that is allowed.
 There can also be a lawful “waiver” of the first meal period, but never the second.

 It depends on a series of factors that when weighed together a court would determine if the person is an employee versus an independent contractor.
 Usually if the person has their own business doing the activity, like a law firm, or accounting and they are doing those duties for other “clients” they are true independent contractors.
 But, if the “employer” is having the person report at specific times; use the employer’s materials/tools; follow the “employer’s” systems and rules, then that person is probably an employee, rather than an independent contractor and would be owed monies and the state & federal government would also be owed taxes the employer never paid.